Curium: curium trifluoride

-The curium in curium trifluoride formally is in the oxidation state 3.
+The oxidation number of curium in curium trifluoride is 3.

 - Hill system formula: Cm1F3

 - Formula weight: 304.066

 THe chart below shows the calculated isotope pattern for the formula CmF3 with the most intense ion set to 100%.

 The data on these compounds pages are assembled and adapted from the primary literature and several other sources including the following.

 - R.T.
 Sanderson in Chemical Periodicity, Reinhold, New York, USA, 1960.